What does draw no bet mean?

 Bwin: A good contender

-We should also mention how Bwin represent a good alternative for anybody who’s looking to place a draw no bet wager.
+We should also mention how Bwin represents an excellent alternative for anybody who’s looking to place a draw no bet wager.

 This company have managed to showcase a wide-ranging selection of sports betting markets so that you can wager on draw no bet options on events all over the world.